 Interested in learning more about where things stand?

 - Additional information on the human capital reporting standards themselves is available in our article in Workforce magazine and in a press release from the ISO

-- The August 2019 US Securities and Exchange Commission proposal is available for review and for comment.
+- The August 2019 US Securities and Exchange Commission proposal highlights are available here.

 - CFO Magazine addressed human capital disclosure in the cover story of its September 2019 issue.

 The ISO HC reporting standards are applicable to all organizations, regardless of size, industry, or for-profit status.
 They include guidance on reporting in the following areas: